What is speed in physics?

 Following Formula is used for Calculating Average Speed by dividing total distance covered by total time.

 |Moving object||Speed in ms-1||Speed in kmh-1|

-“body has uniform speed if it covers equal distances in equal intervals of time however short the interval may be.”
+The body has uniform speed if it covers equal distances in equal intervals of time however short the interval may be.

 Non Uniform Speed:

-“A body does not has uniform speed if it does not covers equal distance with equal interval of time.”
+“A body does not have uniform speed if it does not cover the equal distance with an equal interval of time.”